AndreyFilonenko/sfdc-declarative-trigger-framework/README.md

 ## Overview
 A simple and minimal framework for Salesforce Apex triggers with declarative trigger handlers management - in accordance with Salesforce development best practices, defines a single entry point for sObject trigger with dispatching handler functions by a specific trigger event.
 Also gives an ability to manage trigger handlers with the no-code approach, just managing custom metadata definitions via point and clicks.

+There are three main blocks of functionality:
+* Trigger handler backbone with event handlers and dispatcher logic.
+* Trigger enablement logic, which allows you to disable the trigger hanler globally or by for a specific event (Optionally).
+* Trigger handler logic management for determining the handlers and order of their execution for specific event (Optionally).

 ## *TriggerHandler* public API
 #### Properties:
 * `List<SObject> newList` - readonly, returns the Trigger.new records.